Alvarohf/Alvarohf/README.md

-### Hi there, my name is Alvaro but my nick is Alvarohf 👋
+### Hi there, my name is Alvaro but my nick is Alvarohf 👋:es:

 - 🔭 I’m currently working on a "TOP SECRET" project.
 - 🌱 I’m currently learning about AI and ML.